saucelabs/sauce-docs/docs/dev/error-messages.md

 - Validating if a device with the exact same capabilities is still available in the used data center
 - Have you tried using [Dynamic Allocation](/mobile-apps/supported-devices/#static-and-dynamic-device-allocation)

+**You set `resigningEnabled` to `false` for an iOS app**

+The `resigningEnabled` capability can only be set to `false` for iOS private devices.
+See [Resigning Enablements](https://docs.saucelabs.com/mobile-apps/automated-testing/ipa-files/#sauce-resigning-enablements) for more information.

 **Are you targeting the correct data center?**

 It might be that you are targeting the wrong data center.
 You can change your endpoint with one of the following [urls](/basics/data-center-endpoints/).